Last Updated on October 29, 2023

 Intramedullary K-wires have a greater risk of backing out.

-Wound is closed in layers.
+The wound is closed in layers.

 Tension Band Wiring for Patella Fractures

 Tension band wiring is indicated for both transverse and comminuted fractures of the patella.
-It is done using K-wires or 4 mm cancellous lag screws are incorporated into figure of 8 wire.
+It is done using K-wires or 4 mm cancellous lag screws are incorporated into a figure of 8 wire.

 - Supine position